cirosantilli/linux-cheat/markup/pandoc/README.md

 Converts between various input and output formats.

+Written in Haskell... this alone makes me prefer a C based one like [Multimarkdown](https://github.com/fletcher/MultiMarkdown-4).

 Very good command line interface.

 Many markdown extensions, some useless because there are already standard / "much more common in other engine" ways of doing them like tilde `~~~` code blocks or parenthesis ordered lists `(1)`.